algorithm-archivists/algorithm-archive/contents/computus/computus.md

 k = \left\lfloor\frac{\text{year}}{100}\right\rfloor,
 $$
 where $$\lfloor\cdot\rfloor$$ is a flooring operation of rounding the value down to the nearest integer.
-This allows us to calculate the shift in the Metonic cycle to be,
+With this, we can calculate the shift in the Metonic cycle to be,

 $$
 p = \left\lfloor\frac{13+8k}{25}\right\rfloor.